jonobr1/two.js/wiki/documentation/path/README.md

-Orient the vertices of the shape to the center of the path.
+Return a JSON compatible plain object that represents the path.